 Nevertheless, blockchain has never been hacked or compromised.
 “There have to date been 16 major hacks of cryptocurrencies over the last five years,” Ryan says.
 “But they only cracked the applications that sit over the top of the technology – no one has ever hacked the blockchain.”

-, we will explore possible impacts blockchain will have on financial services.
+In our next article, we will explore possible impacts blockchain will have on financial services.

 This article represents the views and opinions of the author and do not necessarily reflect the opinions of BPAY.